 Her determination towards objective borders on outright frightening.
 I must achieve victory at all costs.
 I must be stronger than even the gods themselves.
 Why is that?
 Why must I be strong?
 Showing weakness is hardly the way of the warrior; to do so is to invite shame to oneself on the battlefield.

 I shall do battle with the strongest, so that I remain the dominant force, much like a lion who vies for dominion in his kingdom.
-This is the ideology that she use to live by, it was her reason of being.
+This is the ideology that she formerly lived by, it was her reason of being.

 From birth, It was her mother who had branded such a distorted ideal into her mentality.
 Even though one may consider such aspirations to stem from desires of yearning glory and praise, Iori had no need for glory, only victory.
 Boasting of accomplishment meant nothing to her.
 The accomplishment itself mattered little, only the acknowledgment of victory.

-It is a highly irrational mindset born from her progenitor, one that she would come to despise with every fiber of her soul.
-It granted her the gift of being one who excelled in everything pertaining to life and death, yet stripped her heart of compassion, of the true soul of what it means to stake one's life on the battlefield.
+It was a highly irrational mindset born from her progenitor, one that she would come to despise with every fiber of her soul.
+It granted her the gift of being one who excelled in the art of war, yet stripped her heart of compassion, of the true soul of what it means to stake one's life on the battlefield.